 When someone is hurt in a car accident, they typically have the right to file a personal injury claim against the at-fault driver’s insurance company for damages.
 Unfortunately, insurers often offer a much lower settlement (or deny the claim altogether).
 If this happens, you may need to file a lawsuit.

-The deposition is what happens during the discovery phase of a car accident case, and it is a crucial part of any car accident case.
+The deposition happens during the discovery phase of an Atlanta car accident case and is a crucial part of the legal process.
 You should not undergo a deposition without an attorney present.
-Contact us today for a free consultation to discuss what your next steps should be.
+Contact us today for a free consultation to discuss your next steps.

 What Is a Deposition in a Car Accident Case?